 2) Toy breeds live longer than medium and large breed dogs

 What is the life expectancy of a teacup Yorkie?

 Teacup” dogs generally have more health problems because of their small size.
 They are often runts of the litter or the result of taking two poorly bred dogs and breeding them to get smaller dogs.
 The age range is only 3-7 years, which is much shorter than a healthy, properly bred dog.
-Instead of getting a teacup yorkie, just get a normal, well bred yorkie.
-Normal Yorkies stay very small anyways, 3-7 lbs, and live 12-17 years.
+Instead of getting a teacup Yorkie, just get a normal, well bred Yorkie.
+Normal Yorkies stay very small anyway, 3-7 lbs, and live 12-17 years.
 By getting a teacup dog, you are supporting backyard breeders and people who only breed for money.
 A good breeder should have show quality dogs, a pedigree, and vet certificates.

 Trying to answer the question how long do Yorkies usually live, we are going to talk about the health problems which can affect the quality and length of the Yorkies lives: the leading causes of death and the steps you should follow to have a healthy dog with a lifelong expectancy.